ms5898/CarND-Behavioral-Cloning-P3/README.md

 #### 4. Appropriate training data

 I used three dataset to train the network, one is the original `project3_data /data` given by udacity and the other two is I get from the simulator called `project3_data/road_1` and `project3_data/road_rev_1`.
 There are 14207 center images in these three folders in total.
 I split them into training set (11365 images) and valid set (2842 images).
+You can download the data from [Google Drive](https://drive.google.com/open?id=1W9u-KEaQ6d1c0xBiFDHxPzmCPZbYcRLa)

 ---